breakfast-studio/lunchboxjs/docs/composables/index.md

-# Utilities
+# Composables

-Lunchbox comes with several built-in utilities to make development easier.
+Lunchbox comes with several built-in [composables](https://vuejs.org/guide/reusability/composables.html) and other utility functions to make development easier.

 ## `onBeforeRender` and `onAfterRender`